deconstructedbytes/deconstructedbytes.github.io/_pages/about.md

 For more info
 ------
+This page is forked from [Academic Pages](https://github.com/academicpages/).
 More info about configuring Academic Pages can be found in [the guide](https://academicpages.github.io/markdown/).
 The [guides for the Minimal Mistakes theme](https://mmistakes.github.io/minimal-mistakes/docs/configuration/) (which this theme was forked from) might also be helpful.